Skip to main content

 Fundamentals

 Understanding your body’s internal landscape is the first step toward reclaiming your vitality.
-When you engage with a at your workplace, you are being invited to participate in this process of discovery.
+When you engage with a voluntary wellness program at your workplace, you are being invited to participate in this process of discovery.
 The feeling of uncertainty about what happens to your personal health data is a valid and common concern.

 This initial exploration is about translating the legal framework governing these programs into a clear understanding of your rights and the protections in place.
 It is about building a foundation of trust, not just with the program, but with your own informed choices about your health journey.